baleada/docs/src/prose/logic/pipes/reduce-async.md

 ---
 title: reduce async
 tags: UI Logic
-source: array async.ts
+source: array-async.ts
 publish: true
 order: 0
 ---

-`createReduceAsync` is a pipe that accepts an array as an input, and asynchronously outputs <!--TODO-->.
+`createReduceAsync` is a [pipe](/docs/logic/pipes-overview) that asynchronously transforms an array to a reduced array (which can be any data type).

 ::: type="info"
 `createReduceAsync` is a light wrapper around [`reduce`](https://github.com/RobinMalfait/lazy-collections#reduce) and [`toArray`](https://github.com/RobinMalfait/lazy-collections#toarray) from `lazy-collections`.